 Like any language, German has many proverbs and idioms.
 The connotation of these phrases goes way beyond the literal meaning of the words.
-An understanding of common German sayings allows you to develop an advanced knowledge of the language and offers a glimpse at the often historical or cultural context of German.
+An understanding of common German sayings and quotes allows you to develop an advanced knowledge of the language and offers a glimpse at the often historical or cultural context of German.
 We’ve compiled the top idioms that best express the German mentality and (often strange) humor.
 Because laughter makes everything go down smooth, we also present you with funny and famous German quotes.

 Sayings and quotes by famous Germans